Most definitely no! Practicing yoga will make you more flexible but the benefits from a regular yoga practice are far greater than flexibility.

 This newfound agility will be balanced by strength, coordination, and enhanced cardiovascular health, as well as a sense of physical confidence and overall well-being.

-To register for a class taught by Jock you have to click on the ‘Sign-up and Pay’ link below the class time and name on the calendar on the classes page.
+To register for a class you have to click on the ‘Sign-up and Pay’ link below the class time and name on the calendar on the classes page.
 A pop up window will appear where you can either ‘Login’ or ‘Pay without login’.
 Which one you choose depends on if you have been to the studio before.

 If you have been to the studio before, but haven’t set up the password for your account you can click on the green ‘Login’ button.
 A pop up window will appear, on the right hand side of this window click on the words ‘claim your account’.
 You will then be prompted to enter your email address, make sure it’s the one same one you used when you first attended the studio.
 You will then be emailed a code and instructions to set up your own password for your account.